Medically reviewed by Leonard N. Zinman, MD, FACS, FRCS

 I have researched 23 penile traction devices (commonly called penis extenders).

-Either one should solve 99% of all bent penis problems, safely and easily.
+It should solve 99% of all bent penis problems, Safely and Easily.

 Since the only way to actually extend you penis is through penis traction (the only safe way), these devices are usually sold as penis extenders.

 straighten out almost any bent penis."

 High quality traction devices are The Absolute Best penis straighteners in the world!

 There are a lot of copies that look almost exactly alike.
 But, if you buy one of those and it breaks on your shaft, you can cause severe damage to your organ.
 Is that worth the risk?

 So, if you are suffering, and you are embarrassed about the way your erections are now bending, there is a simple safe answer to your problem.

 Using one of these devices can straighten out virtually any erection with time and patience.

 And that is the key to solving your bending problem: time, persistence, and patience.